 Another option for a stone made purely from uric acid (about 1 in 20 stones) is to dissolve the stone.
 This can be done by drinking plenty of fluids and making the urine alkaline with medication.

-What can I do to help prevent a recurrence of a kidney stone?
+What can I do to help prevent a kidney stone from developing again?

 About half of people who have a kidney stone develop another one within 10 years.
 Sometimes stones can be prevented from forming.